wknishio/variable-terminal/readme.txt

 In user interface 2 options are available:

-* Graphical console needs a graphical environment but have connection<br>
-configuration dialogs and helper menus for commands.
+* Graphical console needs a graphical environment but have connection configuration dialogs and helper menus for commands.

-* Shell console uses the native shell of the operating system and can be used<br>
-in environments without graphical interface but with a text terminal.
+* Shell console uses the native shell of the operating system and can be used in environments without graphical interface but with a text terminal.

-The default and recommended user interface is the graphical console, as most<br>
-computers nowadays have support for graphical environments.
+The default and recommended user interface is the graphical console, as most computers nowadays have support for graphical environments.

-The included scripts in the format variable-terminal-[mode]-[interface].[*] can<br>
+The included scripts in the format variable-terminal-[mode]-[interface].[*] can
-be used to start this software in the desired mode and user interface.
+be used to start this software used in a specific combination of mode and user interface.

 ## Connection settings

-To start running effectively, connection settings must be set for client<br>
-and server, when using graphical console, a dialog will appear to ease the<br>
-configuration of connection settings.
+To start running effectively, connection settings must be set for client and server, when using graphical console, a dialog will appear to ease the configuration of connection settings.

 The connection settings are these:

-* Connection mode controls which instance will attempt to connect and which<br>
-instance will listen for connections, as in a TCP connection.
+* Connection mode controls which instance will attempt to connect and which instance will listen for connections, as in a TCP connection.
-    * Active connection mode means it will attempt to connect, it is the<br>
-    default connection mode of the client.
+Active connection mode indicates that it will attempt to connect, it is the default connection mode of the client.
-    * Passive connection mode means it will listen for connections, it is the<br>
-    default connection mode of the server.
+Passive connection mode indicates that it will listen for connections, it is the default connection mode of the server.
-    * To connect successfully, one instance must be in active connection mode while<br>
-    the other must be in passive connection mode.
+To connect successfully, one instance must be in active connection mode while the other must be in passive connection mode.
 * Connection host controls which TCP host address will be used for connection.
-* Connection port controls which TCP port will be used for connection, default 6060.
+* Connection port controls which TCP port will be used for connection, default TCP port is 6060.
 * Connection NAT port sets a NAT port mapping using UPnP or NAT-PMP protocols.
 * Encryption type enables connection encryption using RC4 or AES algorithms.
 * Encryption password sets the password for connection encryption.